Ruddlesden-Popper chalcogenides push the limit of mechanical stiffness and glass-like thermal conductivity in single crystals: Introduction

 Herein, we report on the ultralow thermal conductivity of RP phases Ba$_{n+1}$Zr$_n$S$_{3n+1}$, n = 2 and 3 of barium zirconium sulfide (BaZrS$_{3}$)\cite{niu2019crystal,li2019band} single crystals, enabled by strong anharmonicity and a large fraction of localized and low-velocity vibrational modes throughout the entire vibrational spectrum, thus achieving broadband attenuation of thermal transport.
 We reveal the origin of the ultralow thermal conductivities in these RP derivatives of the chalcogenide perovskite BaZrS$_{3}$ using a combination of experiments and first-principles- and machine learning-driven computational approaches.
 Unlike previously studied vdW layered crystals, including the RP halides,\cite{christodoulides2021signatures,acharyya2020intrinsically} the strong Ba-S and Zr-S chalcogenide bonds across the rock-salt layers and the (BaZrS$_{3}$)$_n$ layers bring elastic-moduli values of the RP phases nearly an order of magnitude higher than other ultralow-thermal-conductivity inorganic crystals.
-As a result, the RP phases of these single crystals exhibit record setting values of \textit{E}/$\kappa$ for any crystalline material discovered to date, while maintaining glass-like, ultralow thermal conductivities.
+As a result, the RP phases of these single crystals exhibit record setting values of \textit{E}/$\kappa$ for any single-crystalline material discovered to date, while maintaining glass-like, ultralow thermal conductivities.
+Such a useful combination of thermal and mechanical properties makes the materials highly important in the fields of thermal barrier coatings and thermoelectric materials.\cite{toberer2012advances}